Bishop Kemper School for Ministry

 EXTENSIONS

-In the event of emergencies or situations otherwise beyond their control, students may apply to their instructor and the Dean of the school for an extension.
+In the event of emergencies or special situations otherwise beyond their control, students may apply to their instructor and the Dean of the school for an extension.
 The extension agreement will specify a date by which all work must be completed.
 The Dean and the instructor may recommend that the student enroll instead in a subsequent section of the course in question.
 Students should work closely with the instructor and the Dean in the event they anticipate having trouble completing the work assigned for a given course.
-Students who do not submit the work required for a course and do not apply for an extension may receive a failing grade (F) for the course.
+Students who do not submit the work required for a course and do not apply for an extension will receive a failing grade (F) for the course.

 FINANCIAL AID

 We aim to prevent imposition of a financial burden on any student.
 When necessary, students should consult their parish and their diocese, as these are the most common sources of financial assistance.
 Some students have also received continuing education from their employers and scholarships from organizations such as Daughters of the King and Episcopal Church Women.
+BKSM also has scholarships for which students may apply.

 INDEPENDENT STUDY